vanillaSky00/NCKU2025-Parallel-Programming-in-C-for-Multiprocessor/programming_test/matrix_convolution/README.md

 Total Message Complexity: Across all processes per forward pass, the complexity is $$O(PNK)$$

 This is why more processors will get overhead.

+## MPI
+The "v" in MPI_Gatherv stands for Variable.
+Unlike MPI_Gather (which assumes everyone sends the exact same amount), MPI_Gatherv allows processes to send different amounts of data.
+This is crucial because your last process might have a different number of rows (handling the remainder of $N / P$).

 ## Reference

 https://hackmd.io/@HankWu0425/Bonus1